melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/README.md

 > A lack of standardized nomenclature turns the “zoo” of multi-specific antibodies into a stampede.

+## AC

+- Installable in web application clients
+- Portable to React, Svelte, Vanilla
+- Accessible for gov/edu clients
+- Testable for release reliability

 ## PRD

 - Supports formats: